 The engine needs to generate just enough thrust to accelerate the plane to a speed where lift will begin to exceed the force of gravity acting on the plane.
 On smaller and lighter aircraft, this is usually something like 100 km/hr.
 These planes usually have engines packing anywhere from 150 — 400 horsepower, around the power packed in the average car.

 Jetliners, however, require quite a bit more velocity than that.
 Though each plane model differs in the required speed to achieve takeoff, they typically need somewhere in the ballpark of 250 km/h.
 The other thing about jetliners is they’re a lot heavier than small propeller planes.
 The Boeing 787, for instance, can weigh up to 550,000 pounds at takeoff.
-This means it will need an engine capable of accelerating this mass to 250 km/h over the length of the runway, which is usually around 3,000 meters
+This means it will need jet engines capable of accelerating this mass to 250 km/h over the length of the runway, which is usually around 3,000 meters.

 Doing this requires massive gas turbines, which suck in compressed air and then produce combustion reactions capable of spinning turbines at thousands of rotations per minute.
 In fact, the gas turbines on planes are not very different from the gas turbines that power natural gas plants.
 It’s the same mechanism, except on the one hand the turbine spins a big fan to suck in air, and on the other, the turbine spins a generator to produce electricity.
 Airplanes are like miniature power plants producing enough energy to fly passengers to their final destinations.